jadecobra/python_tdd_exercises/source/classes.rst

   and the terminal still shows passing tests

-I now know that in python
+Here is a little summary

 * classes can be defined

-  - with parentheses explicitly stating what object the class inherits from
+  - with parentheses stating what `object <https://docs.python.org/3/glossary.html#term-object>`_ the class inherits from
-  - with parentheses without stating what object the class inherits from
+  - with parentheses without stating what `object <https://docs.python.org/3/glossary.html#term-object>`_ the class inherits from
   - without parentheses
   - ``pass`` is a placeholder

-* classes implicitly inherit from the ``object`` class, because in each of the tests, whether explicitly stated or not, the class is an ``instance`` of an ``object``
+* classes by default inherit from the `object <https://docs.python.org/3/glossary.html#term-object>`_  class, because in each of the tests, whether the parent is stated or not, each class I defined is an ``instance`` of an `object <https://docs.python.org/3/glossary.html#term-object>`_
-* what is an `object <https://docs.python.org/3/glossary.html#term-object>`_\ ?

-.. admonition:: RULE OF THUMB
+.. admonition:: Zen of Python

-    From `the zen of python <https://peps.python.org/pep-0020/>`_
+    I prefer to use the explicit form of class definitions with the parent `object <https://docs.python.org/3/glossary.html#term-object>`_ in parentheses since from `the zen of python <https://peps.python.org/pep-0020/>`_
     ``Explicit is better than implicit``
-    I prefer to use the explicit form of class definitions with the parent ``object`` in parentheses

 How to define a Class with attributes
 --------------------------------------

-Since I know how to define a class, add some tests for attributes
+I will now add some tests for attributes since I know how to define a classtests for attributes

 RED: make it fail
 ^^^^^^^^^^^^^^^^^